 Fortis does not measure performance against a particular reference group.
-However, as a general policy, Fortis compensates executives at a level generally equivalent to the median of the practice among a broad reference group of approximately 200 Canadian commercial industrial companies from the Hay Group database.
+However, as a general policy, Fortis compensates executives at a level approximately at the median of the practice among a broad reference group of 284 Canadian commercial industrial companies from the Hay Group database.
 This reference group does not include organizations in the financial service and broader public sectors.
 It does include organizations from the energy, mining and manufacturing sectors.

-Due to the size and complexity of the CEO's role, the CEO's compensation is referenced against a group of 23 specific companies that reflect the broader Hay Group database of Canadian commercial industrial companies used in comparison for other Fortis NEOs.
-These 23 companies are as follows:
+Due to the size and complexity of the CEO's role, the CEO's compensation is referenced against a group of 25 specific companies that reflect the broader Hay Group database of Canadian commercial industrial companies used in comparison for other Fortis NEOs.
+These 25 companies are as follows: